 Nazismo (Continuación)

-INDIGNATION, it seems, is the most gratifying of all emotions.
+Indignation, it seems, is the most gratifying of all emotions.
 Nothing is quite so soothing as the feeling of superiority over sinners who have committed offenses that we are sure to be innocent of and that allow us to purse our lips in disdain: another giant with feet of clay!

 I have been drawn to these sober reflections by the Günter Grass affair.
-So this scourge of hypocrites has shown himself a hypocrite, too!… Seguir leyendo »
+So this scourge of hypocrites has shown himself a hypocrite, too!
+This breaker of German taboos had a taboo of his own!
+This teacher of generations of young Germans, who taught them to ask freely at home, “What did you do in the war, Daddy?”… Seguir leyendo »

-"THIRTY-FIVE years after Auschwitz," wrote the novelist Günter Grass in 1979, “the problem confronting Germans is once more: what shall we tell our children?”
+"Thirty-five years after Auschwitz," wrote the novelist Günter Grass in 1979, “the problem confronting Germans is once more: what shall we tell our children?”
 The answer, in the case of his own war record, turns out to have been “an artfully filleted account”.
 Grass caused a storm this week after belatedly disclosing that in 1944 he had joined the Waffen SS.

 Grass is a significant writer, best known for his novels depicting the effects of Nazism on individual lives.
 His Danzig trilogy, starting with The Tin Drum (1959), secured his reputation.
 With the novelists Heinrich Böll and Uwe Johnson, he represented a German cultural rebirth, escaping the mediocrity of the early postwar years and reflecting caustically but subtly on the country’s recent past.… Seguir leyendo »

 How do I feel about what Kurt Vonnegut would describe as a "shit storm" of nationalist babbling in the German media, in the wake of my friend Günter Grass's revelation that he was drafted into the Waffen SS at the age of 17?
-From what I have read of the editorials, and the lofty remarks of my fellow writers, critics, and journalists of various political persuasions, there has been a predictably sanctimonious dismantling of Grass's life and work from the oh so cowardly standpoint of hindsight, from which so many so-called intellectuals safely take aim at their targets.… Seguir leyendo »
+From what I have read of the editorials, and the lofty remarks of my fellow writers, critics, and journalists of various political persuasions, there has been a predictably sanctimonious dismantling of Grass's life and work from the oh so cowardly standpoint of hindsight, from which so many so-called intellectuals safely take aim at their targets.

 By Richard Cohen (THE WASHINGTON POST, 06/06/06):